 "I do solemnly swear that I will faithfully perform the duties of (mayor) (councilmember) of this city and that I will support and defend the charter thereof as well as the Constitution and laws of the State of Georgia and of the United States of America.
 I am not the holder of any unaccounted for public money due this state or any political subdivision or authority thereof.
-I am not the holder of any office of trust under the government of the United States, any other state, or any foreign state which I, by the laws of the State of Georgia, am prohibited from holding.
-I am otherwise qualified to hold such office according to the Constitution and laws of Georgia.
+I am not the holder of any office of trust under the government of the United States, any other state, or any foreign state which I by the laws of the State of Georgia am prohibited from holding.
+I am otherwise qualified to hold said office according to the Constitution and laws of Georgia.
 I have been a resident of the City of Jeffersonville for the time required by the Constitution and laws of this state and by the municipal charter.
+I will perform the duties of my office in the best interest of the City of Jeffersonville to the best of my ability without fear, favor, affecting, reward, or expectation thereof."